Brexit: Who is 'prat on a zip wire' Boris Johnson?

 As a politician, he has been a Conservative member of parliament for two constituencies, Henley from 2001 to 2008 and then Uxbridge and South Ruislip from 2015.

-Lest you think he was putting his feet up between parliamentary mandates, he is also currently serving the second of two terms as mayor of London, no mean feat in a city where the centre-left Labour Party has dominated in recent decades.
+Lest you think he was putting his feet up between parliamentary mandates, he served two terms as mayor of London, no mean feat in a city where the centre-left Labour Party has tended to hold electoral sway.

-That's indicative of the position Mr Johnson has carved out for himself as one of the most charismatic politicians in the UK who has wide appeal beyond Conservative heartlands - polling has suggested that his stance on the EU referendum may sway some undecided voters.
+That's indicative of the position Mr Johnson has carved out for himself as one of the most charismatic politicians in the UK who has appeal beyond the Conservative heartlands.

 Not quite.
 He has previously courted controversy for his remarks about (among others) the populations of Liverpool, Portsmouth and Papua New Guinea, not to mention run-ins with his own party leadership and TV chef Jamie Oliver.